DUNE-DAQ/tpgtools/docs/README.md

   -m,--channel-map TEXT       Select a valid channel map: None, VDColdboxChannelMap, ProtoDUNESP1ChannelMap, PD2HDChannelMap, HDColdboxChannelMap, FiftyLChannelMap
   -d,--duration-test INT      Duration (in seconds) to run the test.
 Default value is 120.
   -t,--tpg-threshold INT      Value of the TPG threshold.
 Default value is 500.
-  -Z,--collection INT         Value of the TPG threshold.
+  -Z,--plane-two INT          Value of the TPG threshold.
 Default value is tpg_threshold.
-  -U,--induction-one INT      Value of the TPG threshold.
+  -V,--plane-one INT          Value of the TPG threshold.
 Default value is tpg_threshold.
-  -V,--induction-two INT      Value of the TPG threshold.
+  -U,--plane-zero INT         Value of the TPG threshold.
 Default value is tpg_threshold.
   -c,--core INT               Set core number of the executing TPG thread.
 Default value is 0.
   --save-adc-data             Save ADC data (first frame only) --save-trigprim             Save trigger primitive data